marceloarbore/clojure-datomic-adb-23ai-vector-search/README.md

 ### Database Preparation
 Before running the demo, you need to prepare both Datomic and Oracle databases:

+**Note on Data Generation:**
+This demo uses an automated data generation function (`make-food-dataset`) that creates 200 Brazilian food items with rich descriptions.
+The generated data includes:
+- Traditional Brazilian food names
+- Detailed descriptions with cooking methods, ingredients, and cultural context
+- Vector embeddings stored in Oracle for similarity search
+- Metadata stored in Datomic for result hydration

+If you want to use your own data instead, you can modify the dataset generation or replace the populate calls.

 1. **Install dependencies and start REPL:**
 ```bash